loda-lang/loda-rust/documents/install.md

 Here you must update the paths, so they refer to where LODA is installed on your computer.

-Manually modify this parameter, so it points to the dir that contains all the LODA programs.
+Manually modify this parameter, so it points to the "loda-programs" repository dir.
 ```
-loda_program_rootdir = "/Users/JOHNDOE/git/loda-programs/oeis"
+loda_programs_repository = "/Users/JOHNDOE/git/loda-programs"
 ```

-Manually modify this parameter, so it points to the unzipped OEIS stripped file.
+Manually modify this parameter, so it points to the LODA Cpp repository dir.
 ```
-oeis_stripped_file = "/Users/JOHNDOE/.loda/oeis/stripped"
+loda_cpp_repository = "/Users/JOHNDOE/git/loda-cpp"
 ```

 Manually modify this parameter, so it points to the LODA Rust repository dir.